Take a class

 We offer classes for novices and seasoned quilters alike - there’s always something to learn, and any time spent in the company of fellow fibre lovers is always well spent.

-***JOIN US ON Tuesday, January 16 from 5:00pm to 6:30pm for our CLASS SHOWCASE evening to see all the classes, samples and meet the Instructors!
+***JOIN US ON Wednesday, September 3rd, at 5:00pm to 6:30pm 2025, 5:00 pm to 6:30pm for our CLASS SHOWCASE evening to see all the classes, samples and meet the Instructors!

 What do you need to take for every class?
 THE KEY BASIC: A sewing machine in good working order, as the store cannot supply one (and your machine manual if possible, for trouble-shooting).
 For quilting classes: cutting mat, ruler, rotary cutter, pins.
 The supply list for the class will tell you what else you need for that specific one.